- 1 What is a Tier 2 visa?

 The Tier 2 visa is a non-EEA visa for skilled migrants.
 There are several types, which are explained below.

 As we leave the EU, the right of EU nationals to remain and work in the UK is under threat.
-The Home Secretary, Sajid Javid, has said that EU citizens will have no automatic right to work after Brexit, although he did not comment on whether Highly Skilled Workers would be able to work without applying for a visa, or whether employers would need a license in order to employ EU citizens.
-Recently, Jacob Rees-Mogg (who is a popular choice within the Conservative Party to take over from Theresa May) has said that EU nationals will have no more rights than those from outside the EU after Brexit, stating “I do not believe there should be any special terms for EU migrants.”
+The former Home Secretary, Sajid Javid, has said that EU citizens will have no automatic right to work after Brexit, although he has not commented on whether highly skilled workers will be able to work without applying for a visa, or whether employers will need a license in order to employ EU citizens.
+Jacob Rees-Mogg has said that EU nationals will not have more rights than those from outside the EU after Brexit, stating “I do not believe there should be any special terms for EU migrants.”
 As a result, many EU nationals working in the UK may have to apply as a Tier 2 skilled worker.
 Read more about EU nationals below.

 What are the categories?